 Noneconomic damages include the following:

-There are no caps on med mal damages in Kentucky, which means victims are able to recover all financial losses that can be attributed to the medical professional’s malpractice.
+There are no caps on medical malpractice damages in Kentucky, which means victims are able to recover all financial losses that can be attributed to the medical professional’s malpractice.

 Seek Legal Guidance From a Golden Law Office Attorney

 Medical malpractice claims can be expensive and complex.
-Without legal aid, you may feel pressure to settle the matter as early as possible, but this could leave you with less compensation than you deserve.
+Without legal aid, you may feel pressure to settle the matter as early as possible, but this isn’t a wise decision.
+When you settle early, you may not know the full extent of your injuries or what the total cost of your economic and noneconomic damages are without a lawyer to calculate them.
+Deciding to settle early could leave you with less compensation than you deserve, and you won’t have an opportunity to fight for what you’re really owed.
 A case like this needs experts who know the law and what you need to get a full and fair settlement.

-At Golden Law Office, you’ll be paired with a skilled and compassionate Lexington medical malpractice lawyer who is ready to go above and beyond to get you the results you deserve.
+At Golden Law Office, you’ll be paired with a skilled and compassionate Lexington medical malpractice lawyer who is ready to go above and beyond to get you the results you deserve and to ensure the negligent party is held accountable for their actions.
 We’re here to fight for you and ensure nothing is overlooked.
 You won’t have to worry about any harassing calls from insurance adjusters or any other party trying to get an official statement, so they can minimize your settlement and end your case.
 Your attorney will take those calls while you focus on recovery.

 Schedule a free consultation with us today to discuss the merits of your case and how to proceed.
 We’ll work together to find the best path for you.